 Allows protected credit payments

-A strong indicator of reliability is transparency.
-Suppliers confident in their QC processes will accept inspection before shipment.
+Transparency is a strong sign of reliability.
+Suppliers confident in QC will accept inspection before shipment.

 Do you accept third-party quality inspection?